AI Review Response Workflow: Replies That Pass Google's 2026 Moderation

 • Your verified version of events (order number, what actually happened).

-• The concrete resolution you are willing to offer (refund, replacement, store credit, escalation path).
+• The concrete resolution you can offer (refund, replacement, store credit, escalation path).

-• Brand voice notes — formal vs. warm, first-person plural vs. singular.
+• Brand voice notes — formal vs. warm, “we” vs. a singular shop voice.

 Copy-ready prompt